-What is DoorDash Fast Pay?
+DoorDash Fast Pay

-Dashers can also use Fast Pay to cash out daily – for a fee of $1.99.
+Dashers in the US and most parts of Canada can also use Fast Pay to cash out daily – for a fee of $1.99.
 If you decide to use Fast Pay, you’ll receive your earnings on demand through DoorDash rather than waiting for your weekly deposit.

-How to Sign Up to Become a DoorDash Driver
+How to become a DoorDash driver

 - 18 or older

 - Any car, scooter, or bicycle (in select cities)